 The portion of your credit card account's total credit line that can be used for bank cash advances.

 A purchase of “cash equivalents”—items that can be used as or changed into cash—from any seller other than a financial institution.
 Examples of cash equivalents may include casino gaming chips, foreign currency, money orders, wire transfers and travelers checks from a non-financial institution.
 Please refer to your account agreement to find out what types of transactions your credit card issuer considers cash equivalents.

 A cash loan you take from your credit card account's available line of credit, using an access check provided by your credit card issuer.

 A chip card is a standard-size plastic debit or credit card that contains an embedded microchip as well as the traditional magnetic stripe.
 The chip is placed on the left-hand side of the card.
-It helps protect your information when used at chip-enabled terminals or ATMs by creating a unique transaction code that is virtually impossible to replicate in a counterfeit card.
+It helps protect your information only when used at chip-enabled terminals or ATMs by creating a unique transaction code that is virtually impossible to replicate in a counterfeit card.

 Transactions are given a “cleared” status when they have been posted to your account.
 Cleared (or posted) transactions are not always final because there may be certain circumstances when such transactions may be reversed.

 A contractual agreement in which a borrower receives something of value now and agrees to repay the lender at some later date.